Berry69133/captchastar/README.md

 Folder description:
 - captcha: contains the JS code for creating a ChaptchaStar challenge;
 - capthca-security: contains the CaptchaStar security Assessment code (see the Security Assessment chapther in Bryan thesis);
-- Lambdas: contains the Python code of all the lambdas of the various microservices (see the Implementation chapter in both theses);
+- lambdas: contains the Python code of all the lambdas of the various microservices (see the Implementation chapter in both theses);
-- RTB: contains the CTR estimation and evaluation code (see Bidding Strategy & Evaluation chapther in Dennis thesis);
+- rtb: contains the CTR estimation and evaluation code (see Bidding Strategy & Evaluation chapther in Dennis thesis);